 An RX Group needs to be setup for the user to initiate a group call to members with the same configuration.
 You can set or select any group from the available lists (1-250) as a 'RX Group List' (up to 100 RX Group Lists).

-Within the Channel settings a RX Group should eb assigned a Group Call List (GCL).
+Within the Channel settings a RX Group should be assigned to each channel.

 Note: This feature is available only in digital mode.

 6.16 Zone [Channel]